Asa-Nisi-Masa/christmas-tree/README.md

 effect simulations
 - `rpi` - dependencies related to displaying the effects using the Raspberry Pi ('prod' usage)

+To install a specific dependency group run `poetry install --with <group>`.
+For example, to install the dependencies for capturing the LEDs as frames, run `poetry install --with camera`

-Note that on the Raspberry Pi you might need to install the dependencies with `sudo`, which means that Poetry might not be usable
+Note that on the Raspberry Pi you might need to install the dependencies with `sudo`, which means that Poetry might not be usable on the Pi
 (this happened to me).
 For this, you can use the `requirements.txt` file under `christmas_tree/rpi` to install the Raspberry Pi dependencies.

-To install a specific dependency group run `poetry install --with <group>`.
-For example, to install the dependencies for capturing the LEDs as frames, run `poetry install --with camera`.

 ### Settings